unisonweb/unison/unison-src/transcripts/pull-errors.output.md

 test/main> pull @aryairani/test-almost-empty/main a.b

-  Sorry, I wasn’t sure how to process your request.
-I think you're wanting to merge @aryairani/test-almost-empty/main into the a.b namespace, but the `pull` command only supports merging into the top level of a local project branch.
+  Sorry, I'm not sure how to process your request.
+I think you're trying to merge @aryairani/test-almost-empty/main into the a.b namespace, but the `pull` command only supports merging into the top level of a local project branch.